deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 reclassified?"

 A wave of purple pigmentation rippled down Vedreg's flank---pessimism.
-"It would require an amendment to the Galactic Treaty of Laws" he said "Which the council is historically stubborn to tamper with.
+"It would require an amendment to the Galactic Treaty of Laws," he said "Which the council is historically stubborn to tamper with.
 Amending the Treaty tends to lose votes."